|Semester 1 Credit Value:||20|

 Students will develop knowledge and understanding of the following:

-- the historical and social contexts of children’s literature
+- the historical and social contexts of children’s literature in the 20th century

 - a wide range of books for children, in a variety of genres and addressing different age groups